Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 ./main.sh verify-macbook
 ```

-The default gate uses `smb_dqn_macbook_gate`, a small real-environment config
+The default gate uses `smb_ppo_fast_dev`, a small vectorized recurrent-PPO
-with 40x40 frame stacks, eight training steps, one eight-step evaluation
+real-environment config with two rollout environments, deterministic seeds, no
-episode, deterministic seeds, no rendering, and no video output.
-The command
+video output, a bounded training pass, and one short single-policy evaluation
-always verifies CPU.
-In `--device auto` mode it also runs the MPS gate when
+episode.
+The command always verifies CPU.
+In `--device auto` mode it also runs
-PyTorch reports Apple Silicon MPS availability, otherwise it prints a clear
+the MPS gate when PyTorch reports Apple Silicon MPS availability, otherwise it
-skip.
+prints a clear skip.
 A targeted MPS check can be run directly:

 ```shell
 ./main.sh verify-macbook --device mps